Financing Lease definition

 Financing Lease any lease of property, real or personal, if the then present value of the minimum rental commitment thereunder should, in accordance with GAAP, be capitalized on a balance sheet of the lessee.

-Financing Lease means any lease of property, real or personal, the obligations of the lessee in respect of which are required to be capitalized on a balance sheet of the lessee in accordance with GAAP.
+Financing Lease means any financing lease which is or should be capitalized on the balance sheet of the lessee thereunder in accordance with GAAP.

 Financing Lease means the Master Lease as supplemented by Annex B to the Master Lease.